joakim/bismark/README.md

 Whether the definitions themselves are rendered, and how, is up to the renderer.

+## Comments

+Comments are enclosed with square brackets that start with `--`.

+	[-- A comment for future reference ]

+	[--
+	This is a block comment.
+	--]

+Whether comments are rendered, and how, is up to the renderer.

+Uses cases include:

+- Notes to self
+- Corrections
+- Placeholders
+- Hiding sections of text from output

+It's also a quick way to disable the referencing of a definition.

+	This text has no footnote.[--^1]

+> This text has no footnote.

 ## Escaping

 Unintended formatting can be prevented with the escape character `\`.